 8. Still fermentation (maturation).
 This stage defines the final taste.
 It lasts for 40-380 days.
 Longer aging of homemade wines is pointless, since it doesn’t improve beverages features.

-The bottle of wine is once again closed with a water lock (recommended) or tightly sealed with a lid.
+To mature wine container is closed with a airlock (recommended) or tightly sealed with a lid.
 You should keep the container in a dark cellar or basement at a temperature of 50-61F° / 10-16°C. If it’s impossible, then you should provide a temperature of 65-72F° / 18-22°C (but not higher) for the maturation of the new wine.
-It’s important to avoid temperature drops; otherwise the taste will get worse.
-Minimum term of white wine aging is 40 days, of red wine – 60-90 days.
+It’s important to avoid temperature drops; otherwise, the taste will get worse.
+The minimum term of white wine aging is 40 days, of red wine – 60-90 days.

 You should transfer the wine from one container to another through a straw every 7-10 days, removing it from the sediment like we did at the 6th stage.
 As a result, it will keep getting brighter and brighter.
 Simultaneously you control its taste.

 9. Artificial fining of wine (lighting).Even after several months in a basement homemade wine might still remain cloudy.
 If that’s not okay with you, you can use techniques of wine clarification.

 You should remember that clarification can improve only visual appearance of the beverage but not its taste.

 - Bottling and storing.
 At the final stage the wine is bottled and tightly sealed with corks.
 Homemade wine should be stored horizontally in a cool dry place (43-54F° / 6-8°C).
 The temperature can be even lower, but it’s important that the beverage doesn’t get frozen, because then it will lose its taste, and thawing won’t help.